Removal Of Titanium/Phosphoric Acid Reaction Products

 You say you hydrolized the powder, which is completely insoluble in water.
 How did you do this?
 Have you tried some of the hair of the dog?
 (Tried the same brightener again to see if you can remove the powder, then rinse before it dries again).

 Falls Township, Pennsylvania

-Dear Jim, decoating of titanium layers works in neutralized or slightly alkaline (therefore destabilized) 35% Hydrogen Peroxide [linked by editor to product info at Amazon] (~10-20%) yielding water soluble Peroxotitan-cation of orange yellow colour.
+Dear Jim, decoating of titanium layers works in neutralized or slightly alkaline (therefore destabilized) hydrogen peroxide (~10-20%) yielding water soluble Peroxotitan-cation of orange yellow colour.
 This unstable TiO2++ complex cation decomposes later to TiOxOH precipitate.
 Do not fear if it gets warm and foams.
 Do not inhale the fog!

 Good luck and best regards,Dr. Andreas Szabo